Reflecting on Two Decades: The Journey of My Abandoned Blog

 Technology-wise, it moved from static HTML 4.0 Transitional & CSS 2.0 in 2004 to SSR HTML 4.01 Strict & CSS 3.0 in 2008.

-- Writing in German was also challenging and time-consuming because I held myself to high standards.
+- Writing in English was challenging for me, so I wrote in German.
+Writing in German was also challenging and time-consuming because I held myself to high standards.

 - I was already focused on web standards and accessibility.